ckeditor/ckeditor4-docs/docs/guide/dev/integration/spreadsheets/README.md

 } );
 ```

 The above will allow inserting 2x2 Spreadsheet with default ascending sorting order (on first column) and numeric data type (in second column) with just two clicks.
-See it in action on [Spreadsheets sample page](TODO//Sample page link).
+See it in action on {@linksdk spreadsheets working "CKEditor 4 Spreadsheets" sample}.

 ## Convert existing tables automatically

-Any existing table can be easily transformed with `Convert to Spreadsheet` option from table context menu.
+Any existing table can be easily transformed with {@link features/spreadsheets/README#converting-existing-tables Convert to Spreadsheet} option from table context menu.
 However, it may become cumbersome when dealing with content containing dozen of tables.
 The entire procedure can be easily automated thanks to CKEditor 4 data processing pipeline.

 ```js